-Whether you are exploring mountains of geological data, researching solutions to complex scientific problems, or racing to model fast-moving financial markets, you need a computing platform that delivers the highest throughput and lowest latency possible.
-GPU-accelerated clusters and workstations are widely recognized for providing the tremendous horsepower required by compute-intensive workloads.
-Compute-intensive applications can provide even faster results with NVIDIA GPUDirect™.
+Whether you are exploring mountains of geological data, researching solutions to complex scientific problems, training neural networks, or racing to model fast-moving financial markets, you need a computing platform that provides the highest throughput and lowest latency possible.
+GPUs are widely recognized for providing the tremendous horsepower required by compute-intensive workloads.
+However, GPUs consume data much faster than CPUs and as the computing horsepower of GPU increases so does the demand for IO bandwidth.

-Using GPUDirect, multiple GPUs, third party network adapters, solid-state drives (SSDs) and other devices can directly read and write CUDA host and device memory, eliminating unnecessary memory copies, dramatically lowering CPU overhead, and reducing latency, resulting in significant performance improvements in data transfer times for applications running on NVIDIA Tesla™ and Quadro™ products
+Using NVIDIA® GPUDirect®, multiple GPUs, network adapters, solid-state drives (SSDs) and now NVMe drives can directly read and write CUDA host and device memory, eliminating unnecessary memory copies, dramatically lowering CPU overhead, and reducing latency, resulting in significant performance improvements in data transfer times for applications running on NVIDIA Tesla™ and Quadro™ products

-For more technical information, see the GPUDirect Technology Overview.
+For more information, see the GPUDirect Technology Overview.

 - How to build open MPI with CUDA aware support

-- Support for GPUs with GPUDirect RDMA in MVAPICH2, DK Panda OSU, SC 13: slides
+- Support for GPUs with GPUDirect RDMA in MVAPICH2, DK Panda OSU, GTC 2019.

-- Accelerating High Performance Computing with GPUDirect RDMA: slides
+- Accelerating High Performance Computing with GPUDirect RDMA.

 - Test Driving GPUDirect RDMA with MVAPICH2-GDR and Open MPI by Pak Liu, Mellanox